NiclasvanEyk/diy/docs/guide/containers.md

 # Containers

-Containers are the
+Containers apply the information contained in `Specification`s.
+This is mainly done in two ways: constructing instances of types and calling functions where your

 ## Types Of Containers

 ## Functionality

 The functionality of a container is quite simple on purpose.
 It mainly has two important

 ### Constructing Instances